Revolver: Top-break cylinder

 The first top-break revolver was patented in France and Britain at the end of December in 1858 by Devisme.
-The most commonly found top-break revolvers were manufactured by Smith & Wesson, Webley & Scott, Iver Johnson, Harrington & Richardson, Manhattan Fire Arms, Meriden Arms and Forehand & Wadsworth.
+The most commonly found top-break revolvers were manufactured by Smith & Wesson, Webley & Scott, Iver Johnson, Harrington & Richardson, Manhattan Fire Arms, Meriden Arms, and Forehand & Wadsworth.

 Tip-up cylinder

 The tip-up revolver was the first design to be used with metallic cartridges in the Smith & Wesson Model 1, on which the barrel pivoted upwards, hinged on the forward end of the topstrap.
 On the S&W tip-up revolvers, the barrel release catch is located on both sides of the frame in front of the trigger.
-Smith & Wesson discontinued it in the third series of the Smith & Wesson Model 1 1/2 but it was fairly widely used in Europe in the 19th century, after a patent by Spirlet in 1870, which also included an ejector star.
+Smith & Wesson discontinued it in the third series of the Smith & Wesson Model 1 1/2 but it was fairly widely used in Europe in the 19th century after a patent by Spirlet in 1870, which also included an ejector star.

 Swing-out cylinder

 The most modern method of loading and unloading a revolver is by means of the swing-out cylinder.
 The first swing-out cylinder revolver was patented in France and Britain at the end of December in 1858 by Devisme.
 The cylinder is mounted on a pivot that is parallel to the chambers, and the cylinder swings out and down (to the left in most cases).
 An extractor is fitted, operated by a rod projecting from the front of the cylinder assembly.
 When pressed, it will push all fired rounds free simultaneously (as in top-break models, the travel is designed to not completely extract longer, unfired rounds).
-The cylinder may then be loaded, individually or again with the use of a speedloader, closed, and latched in place.
+The cylinder may then be loaded (individually or with the use of a speedloader), closed, and latched in place.

 The pivoting part that supports the cylinder is called the crane; it is the weak point of swing-out cylinder designs.
-Using the method often portrayed in movies and television of flipping the cylinder open and closed with a flick of the wrist can in fact cause the crane to bend over time, throwing the cylinder out of alignment with the barrel.
-Lack of alignment between chamber and barrel is a dangerous condition, as it can impede the bullet's transition from chamber to barrel.
-This gives rise to higher pressures in the chamber, bullet damage, and the potential for an explosion if the bullet becomes stuck.
+Using the method often portrayed in movies and television of flipping the cylinder open and closed with a flick of the wrist can actually cause the crane to bend over time, throwing the cylinder out of alignment with the barrel.
+Lack of alignment between chamber and barrel is dangerous, as it can impede the bullet's transition from chamber to barrel.
+This causes higher pressures in the chamber, bullet damage, and the potential for an explosion if the bullet becomes stuck.

 The shock of firing can exert a great deal of stress on the crane, as in most designs the cylinder is only held closed at one point, the rear of the cylinder.
 Stronger designs, such as the Ruger Super Redhawk, use a lock in the crane as well as the lock at the rear of the cylinder.
 This latch provides a more secure bond between cylinder and frame, and allows the use of larger, more powerful cartridges.
-Swing-out cylinders are rather strong, but not as strong as fixed cylinders, and great care must be taken with the cylinder when loading, so as not to damage the crane.
+Swing-out cylinders are not as strong as fixed cylinders, and great care must be taken with the cylinder when loading, so as not to damage the crane.